as679/jubilant-journey/README.md

-avinetworks.avicontroller-rhev
+avinetworks.avicontroller-ovirt
 =========

 *This role is under development as is **NOT** finished yet* **You have been warned!**

-Deploys Avi Controllers into a RHEV environment.
+Deploys Avi Controllers into an oVirt environment.

 Order of operations:
 * Installs the prereqs